-Menus: choose New item from the Item menu (sometimes also written as choose Item>New item) means click on the word Item in the menu bar, then choose New item from the menu that drops down.
+Menus: Choose New item... from the Item menu (sometime also written as Choose Items > New item... means...
+Click on the word Item in the menu bar, then choose New item... from the menu that drops down.

-Keyboard keys: a handful of keys on the keyboard are used extensively and are indicated in italics.
+Keyboard keys: A handful of keys on the keyboard are used extensively and are indicated in italics font.
 The most common are: Tab, Shift, Ctrl, Alt, Enter and Backspace.

-Field: an area on the screen (usually a white box) where you can make an entry, either text or numbers.
-In many places, you can use your mouse to hover over a field for a description of what is required.
+Field: An area where you can make an entry, either text or numbers - usually a white coloured box.
+In many places a user can hover over an input field for a description of what is required.

-Typed data: anything that must be typed into a field is shown in monospace font.
+Typed data: Anything that must be typed into a field is shown in monospace font.
 For example: Type 100 and press Enter.

-Checkbox: a box that changes from having an "X" in it to being blank each time you click in it.
-To "check" a checkbox means to click it so that an "X" appears (if there is not one already present).
-Checkboxes have text beside them explaining what the box is for.
+Checkbox: Is a box that changes from having an "X" in it to being blank each time you click in it.
+To "check" a check box means to click it so that an "X" appears (if there is not one already present).
+Check boxes have text beside them explaining what the box is for.

-Tab & Shift: you can generally move from field to field in a window using the Tab key.
-Holding down the Shift key while pressing the Tab key will move from field to field in the reverse order to normal.
-Note that on Windows, some buttons are "tab-able".
-That is, pressing the Tab key moves the "focus" to a button.
-Pressing the Return or Enter key will then activate that button.
+Tab & Shift: You can generally move the "focus" (the active area) from field to field in a window by using the Tab key.
+Holding down the Shift key while pressing the Tab key will move the focus from field to field in the reverse order to normal.
+Note that on Windows, some buttons are "tabable"- that is, pressing the Tab key moves the "focus" to a button.
+Pressing the Return or Enter key then activates that button.

-Highlight button: pressing the Enter key will operate the highlighted button in a window.
-This is is usually the OK button.
+Highlight button: Pressing the Enter key will operate the highlighted button in a window, which is usually the OK button.

-Double-click: in lists (e.g. of suppliers, customers or items), double-click using the left button of the mouse on a line to edit or view more details.
+Double-click: In lists (e.g. of Names or Items), double click the left mouse button on a line to edit or view more details.

-Insertion point: the blinking line in a field that indicates which field is currently accepting typed input.
+Insertion point: Is the blinking line in a field that indicates which field is currently accepting typed input.

-OK button: can be operated by pressing the Enter key.
+OK button: The OK button can be operated by pressing the Enter key.

-Cancel button: can be operated by holding down Ctrl key (cmd on Macs), and pressing the period key (full stop).
+Cancel button: The cancel button can be operated by holding down Ctrl key (cmd on Macs), and pressing the period key (full stop).

-Path to a file (or document): a way of describing where a document is stored on your hard disk.
-It is written as hard disk:folder 1:folder 2:document, which is the same as C:\folder 1\folder 2\document.
+Path to a file (or document): Is a way of describing where a document is stored on your hard disk.
+It is written as "hard disk:folder 1: folder 2:document", which is the same as "C:\folder 1\folder 2\document".

-Modifier keys: are different for Windows and Macs.
-We've tried to list both in the manual, but sometimes one might slip through.
+Modifier keys: Windows and Macs have different modifier keys.
+We've tried to list both in the manual, but sometimes one might slip through, so